kiaashour/kiaashour.github.io/_pages/about.md

 - Data-efficient learning:
     - How can we learn in situations where obtaining new data is expensive (active learning, semi-supervised learning)?

  Previously, I worked on analyzing the quality of variational approximations to Bayesian neural networks with [Mark van der Wilk](https://mvdw.uk/) as part of my Master's at Imperial College London.
-Besides my academic interests, I'm also interested in EDI in, sociology and psychology.
+Besides my academic interests, I'm also interested in EDI, sociology and psychology.
 I am also currently an [MPLS EDI Fellow](https://www.mpls.ox.ac.uk/equality-diversity-and-inclusion-in-mpls/mpls-ed-i-initiatives/mpls-ed-i-fellows) at the University of Oxford.

 For my CV or any questions, feel free to reach out to me!